 A pattern is subdivided into tracks.
 Each track is made of several note slots.
-Each note slot has four basic fields: the actual note, the number of the instrument used to play this note, a field for the effect (also called command) and a value for the effect, the meaning of which depends from the type of effect (see set of note slots.
+Each note slot has four basic fields: the actual note, the number of the instrument used to play this note, a field for the effect (also called command) and a value for the effect, the meaning of which depends from the type of effect (see

+Effects).
+A line is an horizontal set of note slots.
 The lines are numbered starting from 0 (line numbers are displayed in the leftmost column of the pattern editor).